 In the mk4 chassis the dimmer switch wiring harness consists of 3 wires.
 The brown wire is ground, gray wire is incoming power and the white/blue wire is outgoing power.
 Tap the white/blue wire using a wiretap or by stripping a small portion of the wire and soldering in your power wire.
-Using 42's wiring kit you'll be connecting the white wire to the white/gray wire of the dimmer switch.
+Using 42's solution wiring kit lighting harness you'll be connecting the red wire to the white/gray wire of the dimmer switch.

 In the mk3 chassis the dimmer switch is built into the headlight switch.
 The gray/blue wire located in position 1 is outgoing power.
-Tap this wire and connect it to the white wire of your 42 lighting harness.
+Tap this wire and connect it to the red wire of your 42 lighting harness.